pingcap/docs-tidb-operator/en/canary-deployment-tidb-operator.md

 ---
 title: Canary Deployment of TiDB Operator
-summary: Learn how to canary upgrade TiDB Operator and how to deploy multiple TiDB Operator to manage different TiDB clusters.
+summary: Learn how to perform a canary deployment of TiDB Operator and how to deploy multiple TiDB Operator to manage different TiDB clusters.
 ---

 # Canary Deployment of TiDB Operator

-This document describes how to canary upgrade TiDB Operator and how to deploy multiple TiDB Operator to manage different TiDB clusters.
+This document describes how to perform a canary upgrade of TiDB Operator and how to deploy multiple TiDB Operator to manage different TiDB clusters.

 ## Scenarios